 The digital landscape continues to change faster than the technologies used for intelligence gathering.
-Alongside the rapid evolution of digital communication platforms, the sheer amount of information generated daily poses a significant challenge in terms of resources.
-Law enforcement agencies, private companies, or security consultancies alike suffer from shortage of personnel, time, and budget to run comprehensive investigations that could match the scale of their task.
+The sheer amount of information generated daily poses a significant challenge in terms of resources.
+Meanwhile, the rapid evolution of digital communication platforms creates challenges of its own.
+Law enforcement agencies, private companies, and security consultancies alike suffer from shortage of personnel, time, and budget to run comprehensive investigations that could match the scale of their task.

 Person-of-interest is a term originally widely used by law enforcement and intelligence officials to identify someone linked to and/or in possession of information pertinent to an ongoing criminal investigation.
 As the specialisation of online investigations grew beyond the military and law enforcement into private sectors, the term has been adopted by trained practitioners (for example cyber security experts or open-source intelligence analysts) conducting specialised investigations of persons.
 The term has no legal implications.

 Nowadays, persons suspected of illicit activities are tech-savvy and resourceful.
 They move throughout the digital landscape with access to a much broader set of tools to conceal their identity and activity online.
 As a result, it has become much easier for persons-of-interest (POI) in investigations to slip under the radar of law enforcement authorities, prosecutors, and even investigative journalists.
 Those searching through open-source intelligence must be particularly vigilant in exploring every angle.
 Furthermore, one important aspect of POI investigations which can sway the conclusions of an OSINT report is context.

 Context Awareness in OSINT Investigations

 Peter Cochrane, an international sought-after advisor and consultant with over 40 years of technology and operational experience, summarised the necessity for context awareness in interpreting intel on the topic of modern hybrid warfare: